> Folk Music > Songs > The Laird of Wariston

 The Laird of Wariston

-Ewan MacColl sang The Laird o' Wariston in 1981 on his Blackthorne album Blood and Roses Vol. 2.
+Ewan MacColl sang The Laird o’ Wariston in 1982 on his and Peggy Seeger’s Blackthorne album Blood & Roses Volume 2.
+They noted:

-Gordeanna McCulloch sang The Laird o' Warriston in 1997 on her Greentrax CD In Freenship's Name.
-She commented in her liner notes:
+Gordeanna McCulloch sang The Laird o’ Warriston in 1997 on her Greentrax CD In Freenship’s Name.
+She noted:

 A new friend, Paul Adams, is responsible for the recent addition of this song and Chylde Owlet to the list of ballads I sing.
-He lent me a copy of MacColl's album Blood and Roses Vol. 2, and I was instantly hooked.
-I've always loved the big ballads, perhaps because I love a good story well told, and I shiver to imagine a 16 year old child bride saying “Strike aff this dolwie heid o' mine”.
+He lent me a copy of MacColl’s album Blood & Roses Volume 2, and I was instantly hooked.
+I’ve always loved the big ballads, perhaps because I love a good story well told, and I shiver to imagine a 16 year old child bride saying “Strike aff this dowie heid o’ mine”.

 Gordeanna McCulloch sings The Laird o’ Warriston

 I wish that ye may sink for sin!

 I was but bare fifteen years auld,

 “I hadna been a month a bride,